 Importantly, newborn screening ensures that every child begins receiving the right treatment and is connected with expert clinical care as soon as possible to drive the best possible health outcomes.
 Such testing can also provide families with a genetic diagnosis — information that often is required to determine whether their child is eligible to participate in promising clinical trials.

 What neuromuscular diseases are currently included in newborn screening?

-Currently, Pompe disease is the only neuromuscular condition that is included on the national list of diseases recommended for screening (the Recommended Uniform Screening Panel, or RUSP).
-However, although it’s included on the RUSP, screening for this disease has not been implemented in every state.
-Read A Good Beginning: Why newborn screening is important for every baby to learn more about why some states currently screen for Pompe and others do not.
-Be sure to visit a current list of conditions tested for in your state’s newborn screening panel.
+Currently, Pompe disease and spinal muscular atrophy (SMA) are the only neuromuscular diseases that are included on the national list of diseases recommended for screening (the Recommended Uniform Screening Panel, or RUSP).
+However, although included on the RUSP, screening for these diseases has not been implemented in every state.
+Read A Good Beginning: Why newborn screening is important for every baby to learn more about why some states currently screen for Pompe disease and SMA and others do not.
+Be sure to view the current list of conditions tested for in your state’s newborn screening panel.